-The Raleigh-Durham International Airport ("RDU") is a major regional airport serviced by eight major airlines, one foreign flag carrier and four regional airlines.
+The Raleigh-Durham International Airport ("RDU") is a major regional airport serviced by eleven major airlines and six foreign flag carriers.
 Approximately 14.2 million passengers enplaned or deplaned in calendar year 2019 as compared to 12.8 million passengers in 2018.
-For calendar year 2020, 4.88 million passengers traveled through RDU.
+For calendar year 2023 14.5 million passengers traveled through RDU as the airline industry continues to recover from the COVID-19 pandemic.
 The Town has no financial responsibility for RDU.